OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

    This user must also have at least one OneNote notebook with a section and a page.

 ## Exercise 1: Use the Microsoft Graph to access Notebooks in OneDrive for Business (Office 365)
-In this exercise you will use the Microsoft Graph to access a OneNote notebook that is stored in the user's OneDrive for Business in Office 365.
+In this exercise you will use the Microsoft Graph API to access OneNote notebooks that are stored in the user's OneDrive for Business in Office 365.

 ### Create an ASP.NET MVC application
 1. Open Visual Studio and select **File/New/Project**.